Skip to content

 Data from the Frontline Research & Learning Institute shows over half of all substitutes just aren’t working in any given month — and that percentage is even higher for small districts.
 The question is, why aren’t substitutes working?
 It could be that they just don’t know where to start, or don’t feel confident taking jobs.

-In that case, districts can take steps to address potential substitutes’ concerns and help promote substitute teaching — leading to better results from their recruitment efforts, higher fill rates and more engaged substitutes.
+In that case, districts can take steps to address potential substitutes’ concerns and help promote substitute teaching as a positive career choice.

 Understand the Struggles (and Rewards) of Substitute Teaching